ubc-library-rc/intro-metadata/content/04-in-practice.md

 Metadata can be generated as part of an automated process, or be created manually.
 Research projects often involve a mix of both, depending on the content and destined platforms for deposit.

-It’s highly recommended that at the beginning of your research project, you think about where your research will be stored and made accessible.
+It’s highly recommended that in the early stages of your research project, you think about where your research will be stored and made accessible.
 If it’s destined for something like a repository, there are considerations that should be taken in both content and metadata creation.
 The purpose of the research can help determine what metadata is necessary for understanding, using, and reproducing the work.

 ## Metadata schemas and standards
 What are metadata schemas and standards?
 Communities create, manage, and use different types of information and resources in different ways.
 Within and across communities, there needs to be some consistency in order for the metadata to be understandable (by both people and machines) ([University of Texas Libraries](https://guides.lib.utexas.edu/metadata-basics/standards)).